pmitros/school-committee/README.md

 -----------------

 * **Bottom-up innovation.** Progress ought to come from students, parents, researchers, and teachers.
-If you've ever tried to improve things in CPSD, you know it's like repeatedly running into a brick wall.
-The role of the School Committee and the administration should mostly be to facilitate, encourage, support, and streamline rather than to dictate.
-Organizations can improve very quickly when the role of management moves from power and control to removing obstacles and empowerment, and when there mechanisms to spread best practices.
 See [my plan for empowering students, teachers, and parents](empowerment.md).
 * **Effective, transparent management.** The school district has several organizational disfunctions, and the school committee, as